 These Honey Corn Muffins are the perfect complement to your bowl of chili this winter, as a side dish at your Thanksgiving table, or for breakfast.

 - Prepare: Preheat the oven to 425°F. Line a 12-cup muffin tin with silicone cupcake liners or paper cupcake liners.
 Set aside.
-In a small microwave safe bowl, melt the butter.
-Set aside or place in the fridge to cool while you prepare the rest of the batt
+In a small microwave safe bowl, melt the sticks of butter.
+Set aside or place in the fridge to cool while you prepare the rest of the batter

 - Bake Muffins: Bake at 425ºF for 5 minutes then lower the temperature to 350ºF for 25 minutes, or until the tops are crisp and a toothpick inserted into the center comes out clean.
 Cool slightly and remove from the pan